 Excel is a popular and useful tool for analyzing data and solving mathematical equations.
 One such case where Excel shines is effortlessly solving simultaneous equations.
-Keeping this in mind, this article demonstrates 3 useful ways for solving simultaneous equations in Excel.
+Keeping this in mind, this article demonstrates 3 useful ways to solve simultaneous equations in Excel.

-3 Ways to Solve Simultaneous Equations in Excel
+How to Solve Simultaneous Equations in Excel: 3 Easy Ways

 Say, we have the 2 linear equations that we want to solve for X and Y.